 Sugar free cooking and baking never ceases to amaze me guys!
 Other than being slightly less chewy, you’d be hard pressed to find a difference between this keto caramel and the traditional stuff.

-Which is fairly unbelievable if you think that caramel is essentially burnt sugar sauce!
+This is fairly unbelievable if you think that caramel is essentially burnt sugar sauce!
 And guess what?
-It’s also infinitely easier to whip up than the traditional stuff!
-You don’t need to watch out for crystallization, temperature, etc. Essentially screw-up-free guys!
+It’s also infinitely easier to whip up than the traditional stuff as you don’t need to watch out as much for crystallization, temperature, etc.